 Taquito Chiquito

 Hello, my name is Taquito Chiquito .
 My animal id is #248595.
 I am a female brown tabby cat at the Manhattan Animal Care Center.
-The shelter thinks I am about 1 years 1 months old.
+The shelter thinks I am about 1 years 1 months 2 weeks old.

 I came into the shelter as a stray on 2/28/2026.

 Taquito Chiquito is on the At-Risk list due to behavior.
 She is not thriving in the care center and continues to display challenging behavior during interactions.
 She is extremely intelligent and high energy and needs to expend energy constructively with interactive play sessions 3-4X/day.
 In addition to playtime, this cat would also benefit from mental exercise from activities such as puzzle toys/games, lick mats, or clicker training.
-Without providing activity for his/her mind and body, the cat may react with rough play, potentially resulting in bite/scratch incidents.
+Without providing activity for her mind and body, the cat may react with rough play, potentially resulting in bite/scratch incidents.
 It is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
 She would do best in a home with adopters who are willing to give her plenty of time and space to adjust, and who have experience with feline body language, overstimulation, rough play, and who have the time to invest in managing these behaviors on a consistent basis to avoid bite/scratch incidents.

 You may know me from such films as...